Andrew Vaughn Player Props: White Sox vs. Athletics

 Andrew Vaughn At The Plate

-- Vaughn has picked up an RBI in 39.5% of his games this season, with more than one RBI in 14.8% of his games.
-He has also plated three or more runs in five contests.
+- Vaughn has had at least one RBI in 40.2% of his games this year (33 of 82), with two or more RBI 12 times (14.6%).
+He has also accounted for three or more of his team's runs in five contests.

-- In 34 of 81 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 41.5% of his games this year, with two or more runs scored in 3.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.